jimgoo/caffe-oxford102/README.md

 # caffe-oxford102

-This bootstraps the training of deep convolutional neural networks with [Caffe](http://caffe.berkeleyvision.org/) to classify images in the [Oxford 102 category flower dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).
+This bootstraps [Caffe](http://caffe.berkeleyvision.org/) training to classify images in the [Oxford 102 category flower dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).
 The prototxt files for fine-tuning AlexNet and VGG_S models are included and use initial weights from training on the [ILSVRC 2012 (ImageNet) data](http://www.image-net.org/challenges/LSVRC/2012/).

 To download the Oxford 102 dataset, prepare Caffe image files, and download pre-trained model weights for AlexNet and VGG_S, run